Makinates/Fikayo-Infastructure/WK2/TASK1/Readme.md

 ### How to create github workflow

 In order to create the workflow, we have to create a special directory for the yml file as this is where github will pull from.
-The folder structure looks like this ***.github/workflows/*.yml***
+The folder structure looks like this ***.github/workflows/*.yml**

+After the Yml file was created I moved the folder to the root directory